anouarkacem/next-oak/README.md

 ## STEPS

-- Create a phase and get its ID (id:1)
+- Create a phase and get its ID `id:1`

-- Create a task with phase ID & title example (phaseId: 1, title: task 1)
+- Create a task with phase ID & title example :`{phaseId: 1, title: "task 1"}`

-- Query tasks and check the result (id:1, phaseId:1, done:false, title: task 1)
+- Query tasks and check the result: `{id:1, phaseId:1, done:false, title: "task 1"}`

-- Query Phase to check it (id:1, title:Phase 1, done: false, tasks:[{id:1, phaseId:1, done:false, title: task 1}])
+- Query Phase to check it: `{id:1, title:"Phase 1", done: false, tasks:[{id:1, phaseId:1, done:false, title: task 1}]}`

-- Confirm Task id:1 => done: true if no previous task, if previous check if its confirmed
+- Confirm Task `id:1` => `done: true` if no previous task, if there are previous tasks, it checks if its confirmed

-- Undo Task id:5 checks if there is next tasks and undo them if they are done
+- Undo Task `id:5` checks if there is next tasks and undo them if they are done

 - Phases are marked as done when all the tasks under that phase are marked as done